Keroro1454/Supply-Drop/README.md

 	- `ERROR: Equipment log read-out scrambled during transmission.
 Please wait for update...`

 ## Changelog:
+- 1.4.4
+	- Actually fixed Vintage Plague Mask not properly granting heal bonus.
+Thanks SyfleNov for the follow-up!
+	- Nerfed Vintage Plague Mask and Vintage Plague Hat initial stack bonuses, from 4% to 2%

+- 1.4.3
+	- Fixed Vintage Plague Mask not properly granting heal bonus.
+Thanks SyfleNov for the report!

 - 1.4.2
 	- Fixed Quantum Shield Stabilizer proc-ing inconsistently.
 It should now activate when its supposed to, and not when it shouldn't.
 Thanks MightyW0lf for the report!
 	- Fixed Shell Plating config options not properly affecting the item in-game.
 They will actually do something now!
 Thanks AndyDoe for the report!